Chapter 8:

 “Nicolaus, I-I’m sorry.”

-“…No. Just…the point I was trying to make from this long ass story is that these horrible things we’ve gone through, horrible things that we are going through, and will go through, they do make us stronger.
-The world’s not going to care about your feelings, so learn to shut them out, trust your own gut over anyone else!”
+“…No. Just…the point I was trying to make from this long ass story is that these horrible things we’ve gone through, are going through, and will go through, do make us stronger.
+The world doesn’t care about your feelings, so learn to shut them out; you have to look out for number one!”

 “…”

-“That does include me, haha.”
+“Even over me, haha.”
 He joked, aiming to break the tension.
+“Trust your gut.”

 “My gut t-tells m-me to trust you.”